TobiasViskum/lectio-api/README.md

 # Lectio API 2023 (preview)

+Lectio API is an API for the danish website, lectio.dk.
+Since there is no official API for Lectio, this API gets its data with web-scraping.

+<b>It's therefore important to note,</b> that if Lectio gets updated, some of the functions of this API mat brake

 <small>Developed by Tobias T. Viskum</small>

-<small>Please note, that it has not released yet, however it will soon!</small>
+<small>_Please note, that it has not released yet, however it will soon!_</small>

-## What is it?

-Lectio API is an api for the danish website, lectio.dk.

 ## How to use it?